-The Master Bill of Lading is also known as the Ocean or Carrier Bill of Lading.
-Since the Master B/L is issued by the shipping line to the NVOCC, the shipper is usually the NVOCC or their corresponding agents.
-The consignee is usually the NVOCC operator, or their destination agents or counterparts.
+The Master Bill of Lading is commonly also known as the Ocean or Carrier Bill of Lading.
+This is issued by the shipping line to the NVOCC.
+In most cases, the NVOCC or its agent is the shipper.
+Likewise, the consignee will likely be the NVOCC or its destination agents or counterparts.
 And the notify party could be the same as the consignee or any other party.

-How it works: As soon as the NVOCC receives the shipment from the shipper, it re-books the exact same cargo with shipping carriers.
-Once the carrier confirms that it has received the cargo, it releases the Master Bill of Lading to the entity who has made the booking.
-In this case, it would be the NVOCC.
+How it works: As soon as the NVOCC receives the shipper’s shipment, it will re-book the same cargo with shipping carriers.
+Once the carrier confirms reception, it releases the Master Bill of Lading to the entity who made the booking who, in this case, is the NVOCC.

 The House Bill of Lading is issued by the NVOCC to the actual customer.
-The shipper listed on the House B/L is usually the actual shipper/exporter of the shipment, and the consignee the receiver/importer.
-The notify party could be the same as the consignee or any other party*.
+The shipper listed is the actual shipper/exporter, and the consignee the receiver/importer.
+The notify party may be the same as the consignee or any other party*.

-How it works: As soon as the NVOCC receives the shipment from the shipper and ensures that all customs paperwork is completed, it releases the House Bill of Lading to the shipper.
+How it works: As soon as the NVOCC receives the shipment from the shipper and ensures that all customs paperwork is complete, it releases the House Bill of Lading to the shipper.

 *Note: Cases in which a Letter of Credit is used as a payment method, the shipper, consignee, and notify party fields may differ depending on the agreement.